-- Total gross and net developed and undeveloped acreage of our natural oil and gas assets and exploration licences by geographic area, at 30 June 2018; - The number of net natural oil and gas wells completed in each of the last three years and the number of wells being drilled at 30 June 2018;
+- total gross and net developed and undeveloped acreage of our natural oil and gas assets and exploration licences by geographic area, at 30 June 2019; - the number of net natural oil and gas wells completed in each of the last three years and the number of wells being drilled, at 30 June 2019; - capitalised natural oil and gas exploratory well costs at the end of the last three years and information about the continued capitalisation of natural oil and gas exploratory well costs, at 30 June 2019; - details about the production capacity of our natural oil and gas production facilities and the number of productive natural oil and gas wells, at 30 June 2019; and

-- Capitalised natural oil and gas exploratory well costs at the end of the last three years and information about the continued capitalisation of natural oil and gas exploratory well costs at 30 June 2018; - Details about the production capacity of our natural oil and gas production facilities and the number of productive natural oil and gas wells, at 30 June 2018; and - Average sales prices and production costs, of natural oil and gas, for the last three years.
+• average sales prices and production costs, of natural oil and gas, for the last three years.

-The financial information in these sections has been prepared in accordance with the International Financial Reporting Standards in order to ensure consistency between this document and the Annual Financial Statements.
+The financial information in these sections has been prepared in accordance with International Financial Reporting Standards in order to ensure consistency between this document and the Annual Financial Statements.

-Refer to the "Supplemental Oil and Gas Information" on pages G-1 to G-8 for:
+Refer to the "Supplemental Oil and Gas Information" on pages G-1 to G-7 for:

-- Costs incurred in natural oil and gas property acquisition, exploration and development activities, for the last three years; - Capitalised costs relating to natural oil and gas activities, for the last three years; - The results of operations for natural oil and gas producing activities, for the last three years; - Natural oil and gas proved reserves and production quantity information, for the last three years; - Standardised measures of discounted future net cashflows relating to natural oil and gas proved reserves, for the last three years; and - Changes in the standardised measures of discounted future net cashflows relating to natural oil and gas proved reserves, for the last three years.
+- costs incurred in natural oil and gas property acquisition, exploration and development activities, for the last three years; - capitalised costs relating to natural oil and gas activities, for the last three years; - the results of operations for natural oil and gas producing activities, for the last three years; - natural oil and gas proved reserves and production quantity information, for the last three years; - standardised measures of discounted future net cash flows relating to natural oil and gas proved reserves, for the last three years; and - changes in the standardised measures of discounted future net cash flows relating to natural oil and gas proved reserves, for the last three years.